 Consistent with FRE 702, Dr. Morrel-Samuels’s ability to withstand Daubert challenges is based on his education, training, skills, knowledge, and practical experience.
 His analytic approach stresses objectivity, neutrality, and methodological rigor, while maintaining reliance on reliable principles and methods.
 Roughly half of his work has been for plaintiffs and half for defendants.
 General topics include psychometric analysis of a test’s validity, reliability, fairness, accuracy, confidentiality, freedom from response bias, and conformance to The Uniform Guidelines on Employee Selection Procedures.
 Specific topics include:

 - Disparate Impact/Adverse Impact, retaliation, harassment, Disparate Treatment

 - Employee surveys, licensing examinations, promotion exams, and hiring tests

 - Job analysis using court-approved methodology in FLSA litigation

-- Psychometric analysis of job appraisals, evaluation, skill assessments & hiring tests
+- Psychometric analysis: job appraisals, evaluations, skill assessments, hiring tests

 - The Clean Hands Principle, especially where workplace discrimination is involved